-- B $I \cup A$ $A \subseteq A$ These icons help you set and remove formatting attributes in the usual way.
-You can set the selected characters as superscript or subscript by clicking the relevant icon. - The first of these icons let you change the color of the background of the selected text so that it looks highlighted.
-The second icon lets you change the color of the text itself. - Use these icons to create bulleted lists or numbered lists.
+B $I \cup S \times X$ These icons help you set and remove formatting attributes in the usual way.
+You can set the selected characters as superscript or subscript by clicking the relevant icon.

+The first of these icons let you change the color of the background of the selected text so that it looks highlighted.
+The second icon lets you change the color of the text itself.
+The third icon removes all formatting from the selected text, leaving only plain text.

+Use these icons to create bulleted lists or numbered lists.
 Place the pointer in the relevant paragraph or at the beginning of a new line and click the appropriate icon.
 Clicking the arrow next to the icon lets you choose between different bullet styles and numbering formats.
-Clicking the icon again removes the formatting. - Ise these icons to increase or decrease the indent level of the selected paragraph.
+Clicking the icon again removes the formatting.

+Use these icons to increase or decrease the indent level of the selected paragraph.

 To adjust margins and indents, click the ruler icon (if the ruler is not already displayed).
 Drag the margin markers at the left and right ends of the ruler to change the left and right margins.
-Drag the indent marker (which by default is shown directly below the left margin marker on the ruler)

-to set the indent margin.
+Drag the indent marker (which by default is shown directly below the left margin marker on the ruler) to set the indent margin.
 To indent an entire paragraph (including the first line), set the indent marker to the required position and type a tab character at the beginning of the paragraph.
 You can insert standard tab stops by clicking the ruler and then dragging them into position.
 To remove tab stops, drag them away from the ruler.